teejaytiger/MurderMansion/README.md

 Leave the mansion at all costs!
 Become a badass in the process!
 Live life on the edge of your seat as you attempt to escape Murder Mansion.

 ## Crafting
 The crafting system uses a set of ingredients, scattered all over the mansion in appropriate distributions to simulate rarity.
 The spells and crafts are collaborative and come from ideas made by family and friends!
-The list of ingredients is shown below:
+An incomplete list of ingredients is shown below:

     CATWHISKER      MUGWORT         DEADFLESH
     MURDERWEAPON    QUARTZ          DRYROT